teddyjesus/predictingSongGenre/README.md

 #### Model 2:  Random Forest

 By creating multiple classification trees from bootstrapped training sets, predictions are made through majority votes taken among the resulting trees.
-This approach increased model accuracy to 72% at the cost of the complete loss of interpretability.
+This approach increased accuracy to 72% at the cost of a complete loss of interpretability.